ECastanho/Learning_Julia/README.md

 # Learning_Julia
-This Repository aims to assist the process of learning the programming language Julia
+This is a simple repository to store stuff that I have been using in order to learn how to program using the Julia language In order to lear Julia, I am using multiple Sources: